-The last 20 years has seen steady growth in boat ownership on our inland waterway network.
-Boats require secure long term moorings and we will work with private landowners/developers to facilitate quality inland marinas to meet future requirements.
+The last 20 years has seen steady growth in boat ownership on our waterways.
+Boats require secure long-term moorings and we work with private landowners and developers to facilitate quality inland marinas to meet future requirements.

-In addition, if a proposed canal marina or lay-by development includes any of the following related works then the Code of Practice for Works Affecting Canal & River Trust (previously British Waterways) will apply to those aspects:
+If a proposed canal marina or lay-by development includes any of the following related works then the Code of Practice for Works Affecting Canal & River Trust will apply.

 - Water abstraction and discharge

 - Future maintenance works affecting one of our properties

 - Hydropower and leisure facilities requiring water abstraction